Wombat Day October 22

 Often a chocolate cake or fudge in the shape of a wombat is the centerpiece of an evening party in which wombat songs are sung, and wombat stories and folk tales are told.
 After the stories, Wombat wishes are then wished.
 In some areas, the secret wombat dance is also performed.

 Afterwards, the wombat cake or fudge is divided among the guests, and large quantities of Wine Gums and chocolate treats are consumed.
 As tradition would have it, the entire wombat cake must be consumed in order for the wombat wishes to come true.
 Sparklers and fireworks rockets usually end the festivities.
+Some people also like to make drawings or painting for the celebration, and you can see some of their art on the Wombat Day Art page.

 In 2009, Chris Mabe created a Wombat Day Event page on Facebook.
 Over 600 people signed up to celebrate the glorious wombat.
 Many more people the world over celebrated on October 22, 2009, making the fifth annual Wombat Day the biggest one ever.